etsaone/etsa/Constitution.md

 ### Clause 2

-The Presidential Election Season begins on the 1st day of every second month, when members of the Congress can sign themselves up for the candidacy, and can start campaigning their way to Presidency.
+The Presidential Election Season begins on the 20th day of every month, when members of the Congress can sign themselves up for the candidacy, and can start campaigning their way to Presidency.

 ### Clause 3